viezel/napp.alloy.adapter.restsql/README.md

 ### Extended SQL interface

 You can perform a local query, and use a bunch of SQL commands without having to write the actual query.
 The query is also support btw.
-Use: *select, where, orderBy, limit, offset, union, unionAll, intersect, except, like, likeor*
+Use: *select, where, wherenot, orderBy, limit, offset, union, unionAll, intersect, except, like, likeor*

 ```javascript
 collection.fetch({